 Contrary to popular belief, Gen Z are in a league of their own when it comes to youth marketing, and marketing in general.
-Grouping them in with millennials seems to yield below average results, and this is because they are actually remarkably different.
-Gen Z have an even shorter attention span, just eight seconds compared to millennials – who are slightly higher at 12 seconds.
+Grouping them in with millennials can yield varying results, and this is because they are actually remarkably different.
+Gen Z have an even shorter attention span to their slightly older counterparts, just eight seconds compared to millennials (a tad higher at 12 seconds).

 #1 Be Real